0xThomas3000/gorm-gin-pg/README.md

             * List all the available extensions (to install "uuid-ossp"):
                + select * from pg_available_extensions;
                + CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
+      f.
+Migrating the Schema with GORM:
+         - A GORM feature to automatically migrate your schema to the DB, keep the Schema up to date.

 II.
 Template for environment variables ("app.env" file):
       POSTGRES_HOST = ...